adityav-verma/PyCache/README.md

 # PyCache
-A distributed in memory key-value store.
+A distributed in memory key-value store in Python Flask.

 ## How to setup and run
 ### Prerequisites